The cold email vs cold call debate continues, with some arguing that cold calling is a technique that firmly belongs in the past.

 That’s why many people aren’t receptive to receiving cold calls.

-As a cold caller, you may also find that the lead becomes frustrated at an unwanted interruption.
+As a cold caller, you may also find that the cold lead is less likely to turn into a warm lead when they become frustrated at an unwanted interruption.

 By comparison, cold emails are far less disruptive.

 And you don’t need to get lucky and catch the recipient at their desk as you do when cold calling.
 Additionally, recipients have the flexibility to open and respond to emails at their convenience.